Borrower reviewing online loan agreement on laptop to avoid common mistakes

 State licensing requirements exist to cap interest rates, regulate fees, and ensure lenders follow local consumer protection laws.
 Unlicensed lenders — sometimes operating from tribal entities or offshore — often claim exemption from state rate caps.
 According to the National Conference of State Legislatures, 37 states have specific payday lending statutes, yet unlicensed lenders continue to target consumers in those states through online platforms.

 Before signing, search your state’s banking regulator website for the lender’s name.
 Most states maintain a public license lookup tool.
-If the lender is not listed, walk away.
+If the lender is not listed and claims a tribal or offshore exemption, treat that as a serious warning sign before proceeding.
 For a clear breakdown of the difference between legitimate and exploitative lenders, our guide on predatory vs. fair lending covers exactly what to look for before you sign.

 Key Takeaway: With 37 states maintaining payday lending statutes per the NCSL, verifying a lender’s license in your state takes under five minutes — and prevents signing an agreement that offers you zero legal protection if the lender violates your rights.